SEU-EI-Lab/SEU-EI-Lab.github.io/content/authors/dong-fang/_index.md

 ---
 # Display name
-title: Bowen Zhou 周博文
+title: Fang Dong 东方

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Bowen
+first_name: Fang
-last_name: Zhou
+last_name: Dong

+# Username (this should match the folder name)
+authors:
+  - dong-fang

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: PhD Student
+role: Professor

 # Organizations/Affiliations
 organizations: